Aging & Health A to Z

 What is Osteoporosis?

-Osteoporosis refers to the thinning of the bones, loss of bone density, and increasingly fragile bones.
+Osteoporosis is when your bones become thin, lose density, and become increasingly fragile.
 Osteoporosis is a process that develops gradually over many years as we age.

 Our bones are made of living tissue.
-Our bodies are constantly renewing and repairing bone tissue through the action of bone cells that break down old damaged bone allowing the osteoblasts to produce healthy new bone in its place.
-This process of bone removal and renewal is called “bone remodeling”.
-Bone remodeling occurs in response to physical stress or damage—from exercise or simply from the weight of our bodies—and to hormones and other chemicals circulating in our blood.
-Our damaged bones are repaired and stay healthy thanks to bone remodeling.
+Our bodies are constantly renewing and repairing bone tissue.
+There are bone cells that break down old damaged bone.
+That allows other bone cells called osteoblasts to produce healthy new bone in place of the old bone.
+This process of bone removal and renewal is called “bone remodeling” or “bone turnover.”
+Bone remodeling occurs in response to physical stress or damage.
+This can be caused from exercise or simply from the weight of our bodies.
+This can also be caused by hormones and other chemicals circulating in our blood.
+Thanks to bone remodeling, our damaged bones are repaired and stay healthy.